 My spiritual belief favours the Indian pantheon of Gods, so understandably it was rather confusing for me that a Norse God made His appearance in my life.
 If any God, I would have expected a Hindu God – but by playing with my beliefs and expectations of what I “thought” God had to be like, He led me to see beyond my mental constructs and divisiveness.
 Norse God or Indian God – division exists only in our mind.
 It is our heart that has the capacity to expand and go beyond it.
-Loki embodies the aspect of God I relate to – the transformative aspect of God and He could have come to me in the form of Rudra or Shiva – Gods I know and trust – yet He chose to appear as a Norse trickster God and thus outwitted any mental expectations/limitations of what God had to be like.
+He could have come to me in the form of Rudra or Shiva – Gods I know and trust – yet He chose to appear as a Norse trickster God and thus outwitted any mental expectations/limitations of what God had to be like.
+Loki embodies the aspect of God I relate to – the transformative aspect of God.

-Lord Shiva, the destructive and transforming force is easily pleased by His devotees and known to grant favours to anyone (even demons and criminals) which frequently gets the Gods (and sometimes even Himself) in trouble.
+Lord Shiva, the transforming force, is easily pleased by His devotees and known to grant favours to anyone (even demons and criminals) which frequently gets the Gods (and sometimes even Himself) in trouble.
 He is the God of Yogi’s, Lord of demons and dark creatures, leads a simple life and takes a liking in roaming cremation grounds.
-He has a childlike, innocent and pure nature and also quite a fiery temper.
-Although Lord Shiva is easily angered (which often has fatal consequences for those involved) He is also a God of love and boundless compassion.
-Lord Shiva is the Magician and Master of Tantra – His consort is Shakti Devi, the Kundalini or Mother Power.
+He has a childlike, innocent and pure nature and also quite a fiery temper (which often has fatal consequences for those involved).
+Although Lord Shiva is easily angered, He is also a God of love and boundless compassion.
+Lord Shiva is the Magician, Shaman and Master of Tantra – His consort is Shakti Devi, the Kundalini or Mother Power.
 Shiva is in some accounts also a trickster with a sense of mischief.
-He may be the most complex of the trio, and His devotees refer to Him as the Father and Destroyer of Creation.
+He may be the most complex of the trio, and His devotees refer to Him as the “Absolute”, the Father, Preserver and Destroyer of Creation.

 Curiously, Loki also holds aspects of Lord Vishnu (the preserving force) especially by getting the Gods out of trouble with His cunning and trickery, which is a Vishnu trait.
 Lord Vishnu is full of love, humour and ceaseless compassion.
 He is also a cunning trickster, sees solutions were others get stuck and usually gets the Gods out of trouble.
-Loki helped me understand this, because the Preserver and Tranformer are the obverse and reverse of the same coin.
-Maybe this is why Loki is blood brother to Odin and apparently every toast given to Odin is also a toast given to Loki, so also Lord Vishnu and Lord Shiva share a close connection and in some accounts even melt into one form.
+Loki helped me understand that the Preserver and Tranformer are the obverse and reverse of the same coin.
+Therefore, Vishnu and Shiva share a close connection and in some accounts even melt into one form.
+Maybe this is why Loki is blood brother to Odin and apparently every toast given to Odin is also a toast given to Loki, because essentially they are one.
 I feel that the relationship between Loki and Odin is a very deep and intricate one, and, yes, Odin represents many aspects of Lord Shiva – apart from the most important one – the destruction and dissolution of the universe.
 This is a role that Loki claims for Himself, and Himself alone.
 Loki, in all accounts, is the God who brings about the destruction of the worlds at the end of time (Ragnarok) – and so does Shiva.
 So some connect Odin and Shiva, completely overlooking Loki.

-Shiva – like Loki – is a paradoxical deity with a dark and very loving and compassionate side.
-He is often described as roaming cremation grounds, which leads us to yet another God who is often connected to Shiva/Rudra and sometimes to Loki – Agni, the God of Fire.
-In his book “Playing with Fire” Dagulf Loptson identifies Loki as a God of cremation/sacred fire and connects Him to Agni which makes much sense to me and what it is intriguing is that Agni is seen as the form-giver of Rudra.
+Shiva – like Loki – is a paradoxical deity with a dark and also very loving, affectionate and compassionate side.
+He is described as roaming cremation grounds, which leads us to yet another God who is connected to Loki – Agni, the God of Fire.
+In his book “Playing with Fire” Dagulf Loptson identifies Loki as a God of sacred fire and connects Him to Agni which makes much sense to me and what is intriguing is that Agni is apparently also seen as the form-giver of Rudra.
 Whilst Shiva is seen as a form/aspect of Rudra.
-All three deities are intimately connected to each other, and certainly lead the one who revers them to the same goal.
+So all three deities are intimately connected to each other, and certainly lead the one who revers them to the same goal.
 Rudra, Shiva , Agni and Loki all represent the transformative aspect of God that illumines our earthbound consciousness.
-As I searched for parellels in Loki, Agni and Rudra/Lord Shiva, I was not surprised to find plenty.
+As I searched for parallels between Loki and these Hindu Gods, I was not surprised to find plenty.

-I believe Loki to be a very ancient God (like Rudra/Agni) who is closely connected to the Great Mother Goddess – a God who existed before we plunged into a patriarchal consciousness.
-The connection to the Mother reflects in the androgen appearance of Loki as well as Shiva (Adharnaishvara) and their innate tenderness and compassion (which is a feminine, motherly quality).
+I believe Loki to be a very ancient God who is closely connected to the Great Mother Goddess – a God who existed before we plunged into a patriarchal consciousness.
+The connection to the Mother reflects in the androgen appearance of Loki and Shiva (especially in His from of Adharnaishvara) and in their innate tenderness and compassion.

-Sometimes it gets forgotten that Loki is a God of “words or speech” (I found and find Him very helpful improving my writing and public speaking skills), He likes the use of eloquent speech and expression, and is conscious of the power of words.
+Sometimes it gets forgotten that Loki is a God of “word or speech” (I find Him very helpful in improving my writing and public speaking skills), as He likes the use of eloquent speech and expression, and is conscious of the power of words.
 Agni is said to be the father of speech, which reflects in His name starting with the letter “A”, said to be the first sound in creation and curiously is the first letter Indoeuropean alphabets.
-Agni, like Loki, has a swift mind and even though He is mostly seen as a God of Light, He actually has a dark side – He is one of the Rakshasas or Giants, the adversaries of the Gods.
-Yet He lives with the Gods and even takes their side in battle (just like Loki who is a Jotnar, a giant, who lives amongst the Aesir).
+Agni, like Loki, has a swift mind and even though He is mostly seen as a God of Light, He actually has a dark side – He is one of the Rakshasas or Giants, the adversaries of the Gods, yet He lives with the Gods and even takes their side in battle (just like Loki who is a Jotnar, a giant, who lives amongst the Aesir).

-There are stories about Agni hiding from the Gods that sparked my interest, because one time the God hid in the water to escape the Gods (and he was betrayed by the fish, who gave away his hiding place), another time he hid under the earth.
-Interesting is the fact that in the Lokasenna Loki also hid in the water and was bound under the earth.
-Another story relates how Agni got in trouble for speaking the truth, (because He cannot help himself, He has to speak the truth) – and I found Loki to be a very honest God, who evidently got Himself in deep trouble because of speaking the truth.
+There are stories about Agni hiding from the other Gods that sparked my interest.
+One time Agni hid in the water to escape the Gods (and he was betrayed by the fish, who gave away his hiding place), another time he hid under the earth.
+Interesting is the fact that in the Lokasenna Loki also hides in the water and afterwards is bound under the earth.
+Another story relates how Agni got in trouble for speaking the truth, (because He cannot help himself, He has to speak the truth) – and I found Loki to be a very honest God, who (more than once) got Himself in deep trouble because of speaking the truth.
 Loki often dons a falcon cloak to travel between the worlds, and Agni is in older tales compared to a bird or a birdlike being.